emonhoque/RenameTitleCards/README.md

 # Mediux Image Renamer

-This project provides two versions of the same utility — one written in **Python**, the other in **PowerShell** — to automatically rename TV episode image files to match their corresponding video filenames using the standardized format:
+This project provides two versions of the same utility, one written in **Python**, the other in **PowerShell**, to automatically rename TV episode image files to match their corresponding video filenames using the standardized format:

 ```
 Show Name - SXXEXX - Title.jpg